dvdnglnd/lumify/docs/configuration.md

 * `${user.home}/.lumify`
 * Directory specified by the environment variable `LUMIFY_DIR`

-Each of these directories will be searched in order and all files with a `.properties` extension will be read in alphabetic order.
+The config directory of each of these directories will be searched in order and all files with a `.properties` extension will be read in alphabetic order.
 This allows you to override properties in various places.

 ## Docker